Hi! This is Gramma Kelly & Freyja

 I guess you could say I was a “reader” since birth.
 My mom would lay me next to her on the couch and read the newspaper aloud to me as soon as they brought me home from the hospital!
 Many happy reading times as a preschooler and books were important in our family.
 When the Mid-Columbia library truck came down our street, we got excited even though we were just little kids who couldn’t read.
 So many books to choose!
 We eagerly loaded our arms full of books to have read to us.

 I remember starting kindergarten at Vista Elementary.
 The excitement over WORDS!
 Reading and writing.
 Especially reading.
 I had soon read the whole shelf of graded readers in our classroom and all my picture books at home.
 Anything that had words on it I read, including shampoo bottles in the bathtub and cereal boxes at breakfast!
 I knew how to read but couldn’t cut with scissors and boy, was it hard to learn!
 I still struggle with that and other fine motor motions.
-Everyone’s brain works differently and mine thought I was ready to put sounds and letters together.
-Sometimes it’s reversed and kids can cut with scissors and not read.
+Everyone’s brain works differently.
 And you know what, that’s more than okay.
 We are all unique and special just the way we are.
-When your brain says you’re ready, it’s time to try.
 All anyone can do is keep trying and not give up.
-It doesn’t make you less valuable as a person if you are never ready.
+It doesn’t make you less valuable as a person if you can’t read.
 Sometimes you just can’t read no matter how hard you try.
 Some kid’s brains just have a tough time figuring it out at all, BUT EVERYONE, even grown-ups, love hearing words read to them and talking about the story.
 It’s about relationships with those reading to you and the words on the page that take you places in your imagination.
 ALL kids, no matter whether they read or not, deserve to have someone read to them and even after they are reading chapter books or are teenagers.
 A great classic picture book is fun even for grown-ups!

 By third grade, I was walking down the long, lonely hall to the big kid’s classroom.
 The books in my classroom were considered too easy for me and was that ever scary!
 It’s no fun being different even if all the adults think it’s a good thing.
 That was the year I got glasses, so I didn’t have to read with the book pressed up against my nose!
 (I had been passing all the vision screenings in elementary school by memorizing what the other kids said was on the chart!
 If you are a grown-up reading this, regular individualized vision screenings are important for kids.)